Rambatino/Tinder-Mimic/README.md

 The stack can be instantiated using storyboard, or the set up methods in -(void) awakeFromNib can be shifted to the -(id) init method for programmatically setting the stack up.

+The IDImageStack methods enable the user interactions outside of the class.
+These methods include:

 I'd also like to thank [Nimrod Gutman](http://guti.in/articles/creating-tinder-like-animations/) for some of the initial code that i modified to create the stack.
 This link will also provide a useful resource for any further modifications on the classes.

 Contributions and/or modifications are welcome!